 - You’ll spend less time in school.
 Traditional undergraduate programs last four years, but less than 40% of full-time, four-year college students graduate on schedule.
 Vocational schools last between one and two years.
 When you attend a shorter program and care about what you’re learning, you improve your chances of graduating on time.
 At traditional four-year institutions, students don’t even have to declare a major until sophomore year.
 In that same amount of time, a full-time vocational student has already graduated and started a career.
 That said, you still have to be motivated to be a full-time student to complete your education on time.
 It can be easy to take only night classes or to work around a part-time job, but if you make education your priority, you can be done with school earlier (thereby saving money) and begin your career sooner (thereby making more money).

 - There is a certain amount of job security.
 Students who graduate from four-year institutions with humanities degrees, for example, may have trouble finding jobs related to their fields or any jobs at all.
-While studying for your license or certification or earning your certificate or associate’s degree in a trade, you will gain experience in your field and graduate from vocational school fully qualified to begin an apprenticeship or begin working right away.
+While studying for your license or certification or earning your certificate or associate’s degree in a trade, you will gain experience in your field and graduate from vocational school fully qualified to start an apprenticeship or begin working right away.
 If the job market turns sour, skilled tradespeople are likely to maintain their employment because their trades are necessary for a functional society.
 For instance, working in a call center would not be a sustainable job in the long run because there is no reason that call centers have to be in the United States.
 Plumbers, on the other hand, are always needed because they must be able to perform tasks on-site.
 If the job outlook for your profession isn’t so great, you may want to reconsider.

 How do I know if vocational education is right for me?